 - Lake Malawi There are numerous options; the most beautiful and lively is probably Cape Maclear, but this is the hardest to get to.
-From Mangochi, there are numerous places for beach access. - Dedza Pottery A trip to Dedza is worthwhile for two reasons.
+From Mangochi, there are numerous places for beach access. - O Dedza Pottery A trip to Dedza is worthwhile for two reasons.
 First the drive is extremely scenic.
-Second, Dedza pottery is a famous place for pottery and its restaurant ("get the cheesecake").
-Nkhotakota pottery lodge is on lake Malawi, but gets the clay from Dedza.
+Second, Dedza pottery is a famous place for pottery and its restaurant ("get the cheesecake"), also there is ancient rock art nearby.
+Nkhotakota pottery lodge is on Lake Malawi, but gets the clay from Dedza.
 You can stay here for \$40/night, have great food, and makes pots in the shade on the beach (private lessons for \$2.40/hour....really affordable).
-Really worth the trip. - Zomba Plateau Catch a minibus to Balaka (800MK), then another to Zomba (800MK).
-At Zomba, you can either hike up the plateau (7-10 miles from the bus station, plus a lot of uphill) or take a taxi.
-Because I didn't have a lot of time, I took a taxi up the plateau and paid 5000MK for a round trip fare (make sure you bargain hard).
+Really worth the trip. - Zomba Plateau Catch a minibus to Balaka (800 MK), then another to Zomba (800 MK).
+At Zomba, you can either hike up the plateau (7-10 miles from the bus station, plus a lot of uphill) or take a taxi (5000 MK roundtrip, bargaining required).
 On the Plateau, you can stay at the Trout Farm's rustic cabins or camp on their lovely grounds.
 Bring your own food; you can buy strawberries, gooseberries, and raspberries but little else.
 You can hike on the round to Williams Falls, Emperor's View, and Queen's View.
-I got a walking guide (2000MK) for four hours and enjoyed hearing the local tales about the area, but it's certainly possible to hike around without employing a guide.
+You can get a walking guide (2000 MK) for four hours and hear the local tales about the area, but it's certainly possible to hike around without employing a guide.
 On top of the Plateau, you'll see lovely views of the Great Rift Valley, mountains, and Lake Chilwe.
 There's a different biome atop the plateau, plus lots of pine plantations.
-It's worth visiting the lovely KuChawa Inn and having a coffee or beer in their stellar gardens - Senga Bay An easy day or weekend trip from Mua.
+It's worth visiting the lovely KuChawa Inn and having a coffee or beer in their stellar gardens. - Senga Bay An easy day or weekend trip from Mua.
 Take a minibus to Salima then catch a matola to Senga Bay (20km away) from Salima's bus depot.
-You can spend the day at the Livingstonia Hotel, which has a very nice beach.
+You can spend the day at the Livingstonia Hotel, which has a very nice beach (and good Indian and Chinese food, especially the Thai chicken).
 If you want to spend the night, try further down the bay at Cool Runnings Hostel (which has superb but pricey food-try the fresh fish).
 Red Zebra and Wheelhouse are also rumored to be good.
-The croc farm and fish farm are probably not worth visiting. - Cape Maclear stunning scenery, but very touristy.
+The croc farm and fish farm are probably not worth visiting.

+- Cape Maclear stunning scenery, but very touristy.
 Definitely caters to the backpacker/short-term volunteer crowd.
 Relatively inexpensive, full of expats, and has scuba/snorkeling available.
-To get there: take minibus or matola to Golomoti and then to Monkey Bay, then catch a matola (500MK) to Cape Maclear.
+To get there: take minibus or matola to Golomoti and then to Monkey Bay, then catch a matola (500 MK) to Cape Maclear.
 Camp Malambe is a good, affordable place to stay.
-On the way back, ask at your hostel about the early morning AXA buses leaving from Monkey Bay that can drop you at Mua directly.
+On the way back, ask at your hostel about the early morning AXA buses leaving from Monkey Bay that can drop you at Mua directly. - o Mount Mulanje just outside of Blantyre.
+The tallest mountain in Malawi and it is beautiful!
+You can hike to the peak in about 3 hours or take 30 minutes and go to the famous waterfall that plunges into a 60 meter deep pool.
+A guide is necessary because there are so many small paths and the weather changes rapidly on top, so you need to be safe and come prepared.